Servideska/HPC/doc.zih.tu-dresden.de/docs/access/jupyterhub.md

 !!! note
     Please keep in mind that Python virtualenv is the preferred way to create a Python virtual environment.
+    For working with conda virtual environments, it may be necessary to configure your shell via `conda init` as described in [Python virtual environments](../software/python_virtual_environments.md#conda-virtual-environment)

 #### Python Virtualenv